gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ## Added

 - Adds Commit Graph enhancements
-  - Adds the ability to set keyboard shortcuts to commits and stashes on the Commit Graph — closes [#2345](https://github.com/gitkraken/vscode-gitlens/issues/2345)
-    - Keyboard shortcuts can be applied to many of the gitlens.graph.* commands and should use gitlens:webview:graph:focus && !gitlens:webview:graph:inputFocus for their "When Expression" to only apply when the Commit Graph is focused
-    - For example, add the following to your keybindings.json to allow Ctrl+C to copy the selected commit's SHA to the clipboard
+  - Adds the ability to set keyboard shortcuts to commits and stashes on the Commit Graph — closes [#2345](https://github.com/gitkraken/vscode-gitlens/issues/2345) - Keyboard shortcuts can be applied to many of the gitlens.graph.\* commands and should use gitlens:webview:graph:focus && !gitlens:webview:graph:inputFocus for their "When Expression" to only apply when the Commit Graph is focused - For example, add the following to your keybindings.json to allow Ctrl+C to copy the selected commit's SHA to the clipboard
     {
     "key": "ctrl+c",
     "command": "gitlens.graph.copySha",
     "when": "gitlens:webview:graph:focus && !gitlens:webview:graph:inputFocus"
     }
 - Automatically selects the HEAD commit in the Commit Graph when switching branches
 - Improves performance of updating the Commit Graph when the repository changes
 - Improves performance by avoiding unnecessary updates to the Commit Details view when selection changes